Controllable Graph Generation with Diffusion Models via Inference-Time Tree Search Guidance: Methodology

-In practice, $V_\phi$ adopts a dual-branch architecture: a graph transformer encodes $\gG_t^{\text{structure}}$, a lightweight MLP processes $\gG_t^{\text{latent}}$, and a cross-attention layer fuses the two embeddings before a final projection to the scalar estimate $\hat R_t$.
-This design allows the verifier to aggregate global structural patterns and latent diffusion context jointly.
-During MCTS search, $\hat R_t$ serves as the node value used for both \textit{Simulation} and \textit{Backpropagation}, enabling efficient evaluation of candidate trajectories without full rollouts.
+In practice, $V_\phi$ adopts a dual-branch architecture: a graph transformer encodes $\gG_t^{\text{structure}}$, an MLP processes $\gG_t^{\text{latent}}$, and cross-attention fuses both before predicting $\hat R_t$.
+During MCTS, $\hat R_t$ is used as the node value for simulation and backpropagation, enabling efficient evaluation without rollouts.